Inappropriate Affect And Mental Health

 Labile affect is a type of inappropriate affect characterized by rapid, repeating changes in emotion that are out of proportion to the circumstances.
 People with labile affect may seem like their emotions are out of control.

-Inappropriate affect is when the emotional reaction doesn't match the circumstances but isn't as "frenzied" as labile affect.
-It doesn't seem as out of control or change as rapidly.
+Inappropriate affect is when the emotional reaction doesn't match the circumstances, but isn't as "frenzied" as labile affect.
+It doesn't seem as out of control, nor does it change as rapidly.

 What are the four types of affect?